-The Capital Market of Bangladesh is passing tough times since December 2010 as high volatility is eroding the capital of Thousands of Investors.
-This fall is caused In 2015, the Capital market of Bangladesh, was more stable than 2014.
-DSE broad index DESX started at 4,941.51 point and closed at 4,629.64 point on December 31, 2015.
-DESX fall by almost 6.74 percent throughout the year.
-DSEX's lowest point was 3,959.74 and highest point was 4.969.73 which mean there was fluctuation of almost 1,010 points.
-The daily average market turnover was BDT 4,227.04 million in 2015.
-In line with the overall market and NBFI sector, market price of Union Capital Limited was quite stable, UCL started its journey of 2015 on January 01, 2015 with the price of Tk.
-19.45 in DSE and closed at Tk 14.50 on December 31, 2015.
-The highest price was recorded at Tk.
-19.45 on January 01, 2015 and lowest one was Tk.
-12.70 which was close price of November 11.
-2015.
+In 2016, the Capital market of Bangladesh, was more stable than 2015.
+DSE broad index DSEX started at 4,624.019 point and closed at 5,036.050 point on December 29, 2016.
+DSEX increased by almost 8.91 percent throughout the year.
+DSEX's the lowest point was 4,171 and the highest point was 5,036 which indicates that there was fluctuation of almost 865 points.
+The daily average market turnover was BDT 4,949.61 million in 2016.
+The market price of share of Union Capital Limited was quite stable.
+The highest price was recorded at BDT 20.50 on December 29, 2016 and lowest one was BDT 10.50.

 Union Capital Limited always works hard to cope up and manage the risk prudently as it holds decades of experience in capital market operations.
-The Company provides a broad range of services to the corporate clients supporting them in raising long term funds from capital market.
-UCL's offering services in the area of merchant banking, portfolio management and stock brokerage through its subsidiaries namely UniCap Investments Limited and UniCap Securities Limited.
+UCL offers services in the area of merchant banking, portfolio management and stock brokerage through its subsidiaries namely UniCap Investments Limited and UniCap Securities Limited.